University of Oxford pro-Palestinian campus occupations

 The pro-Palestinian campus occupations at the University of Oxford (Note: Also known as the Oxford Liberated Zone or Oxford Gaza Solidarity Encampment) are ongoing occupation protests in Oxford, England, organised by Oxford Action for Palestine (OA4P).
 The occupations started on 6 May 2024 on the Museum of Natural History's lawn, in front of the Pitt Rivers Museum.
 Escalating the protests, a second encampment was established on 19 May outside the Radcliffe Camera.

-Protests have taken elsewhere in the city, including on Wellington Square, where 17 students were arrested after occupying the Vice-Chancellor's office on 23 May.
-Protesters demands include disclosure of investments and divestment from Israeli companies, among others.
+Protests have taken place elsewhere in the city, including on Wellington Square, where 17 students were arrested after occupying the Vice-Chancellor's office on 23 May.
+Protesters' demands include disclosure of investments and divestment from Israeli companies, among others.
 The university refused to negotiate with protesters until responding to an email to arrange discussion on 5 June.
-The protests have been supported by over 500 members of staff, and criticised by the university as intimidating.
+The protests have reportedly been supported by over 500 members of staff, and criticised by the university as intimidating.

 Background

 The encampment took place in the context of the Israeli invasion of Gaza that began in October 2023.
 The University of Oxford had previously sent a message of "profound sympathy for those suffering in Gaza, Israel, and the West Bank".
 It started alongside protests at other universities in the UK, and was co-ordinated with an encampment at the University of Cambridge.